 - Humidity Ratio – How much actual water vapor is in the air; often measured in grains per pound of dry air, where 1 grain = 1/7000 of a pound (or 7000 grains = 1 pound).

 - Relative Humidity – What we usually mean we say the word ‘humidity.’
 It’s actually the partial pressure of water vapor in the air divided by the vapor pressure when the air is saturated at that temperature.

-On a nice spring day when the temperature has risen to 70° F and the RH is 50%, the absolute humidity is about 50 grains/lb.
+On a nice spring day when the temperature has risen to 70° F and the RH is 50%, the humidity ratio is about 50 grains/lb.
 Can you find that on the chart above?
 Can you find what the dew point is for that condition?
 (Answer below)

 One of the worst kind of days we have here in the Atlanta area is when it’s about 80° F an 80% RH.
 Ugghhhhh.
 The absolutely humidity is about 122 grains/lb, and the dew point is 73° F. And that’s not even the worst I’ve experienced in the Southeast.
 Atlanta has nice, fairly mild summers compared to where I was born: Houston, Texas.

 Back to the main point, though, if we think of air by the actual concentration of water vapor, it’s easy to see that cold air is dry air.
 100% RH at the freezing point has only 22 grains per pound.
 80% RH at 80° F has 122 grains per pound.
 If you had 80° F air with only 22 grains/lb, the relative humidity would be less than 15%.
 You’d be in a desert.